Looking for more gluten-free baking tips to get into the kitchen and create delicious treats for your loved ones?

 Your freezer is your best friend when it comes to gluten-free baking!

-Many gluten-free baked items do not last long.
-They often become hard, break apart, or crumble up quickly.
+Many gluten-free baked items do not last long as they often become hard, break apart, or crumble up quickly.
 Bake your items, then freeze them the same day.
 Take out what you need when you want to indulge.

 Of course, at our house, some don’t make it to the freezer because there’s nothing left to freeze!